Clement05/Notebook/Netatmo.md

 Your floodlight is now turned on.

-NB: Instead of returning the passed argument, even better, we could call the api to get the real status of or flodlight
+NB: Instead of returning the passed argument, even better, we could call the api to get the real status of or floodlight